burrito-project/burrito-server/docs/using_mocked_route.md

 ## Why would I use this?

-This feature is useful for showcasing the app without having to rely on a real bus driver, or testing purposes.
+This feature is useful for showcasing the app without having to rely on a real bus driver, or testing purposes and MUST NOT be used in production.